Grimm-Aerospace/GrimmCore/Content/Extras/README.txt

 BDBCryoTanks - replaces BDB boiloff with CryoTanks boiloff (now part of BDB)

 BDBKerbalismScienceUpdate - adds (some) missing Kerbalism science definitions for BDB.
 Work in progress.
-Currently Keyhole and some other early satellites are supported (Nimbus, OGO) while ABTV experiments are broken by this patch.
+Currently Keyhole and some other early satellites are supported (Nimbus, OGO, OAO, OFO, GATV, etc).

 CNCJNSQStations - adds CommNetConstellation ground station definitions for JNSQ.
 Now part of JNSQ.
 Known issues: 1) Do not change default Ground Station enable/disable settings in base/KK settings pages as it bugs out CNC.
 2) Stock Kerbin DSN names appear in flight for some stations, this is just a visual issue and has no gameplay consequences.